edyykp/dermAssist/SystemArchitectureDesign.md

 # System Architecture Design: DermAssist Mobile Application

-This document provides a comprehensive technical overview of the DermAssist system architecture, based on the current implementation of the Android application and its integration with Firebase services.
+This document provides a comprehensive technical overview of the DermAssist system architecture, based on the current implementation of the Android application and its integration with Firebase services, as well as planned integration with external AI analysis providers.

 ---